AhmadSawi/exalt-training/README.md

-# Please view this document in RAW mode for the best look
+# Please view this document in RAW mode for the desired look

 # exalt-training